tsolawoyin/Language.js/for-of-loop.md

 How awesome it is right?
 Yeah, for/of is really awesome and you might want to use next time in your code instead of the classical for loop.

+Now let's explain how for/of loop work with strings.